 While I was in high school, several of my friends became involved in Citizens Band radio.
 I saw this as a relatively inexpensive way to communicate via the air waves and soon became an 11-meter enthusiast.
 CB was fun for a while but it became apparent that communicating long distances with a 25 watt mobile unit was not practical - especially from the deep mountain valleys of southwestern Virginia.
 I longed for better capabilities.

 After I received my drivers license , I begin to visit my cousin Wayne in Kingsport, Tn., His ham station (W4DMS, now N4TN) was a huge fascination for me.
 He could talk on SSB with another ham in Texas or South Africa just as clearly and easily as he talked to me sitting next to him.
 I was amazed, to say the least!
 Then he talked to another ham using 'CW' or Morse code.
 Now I was caught, hook, line and sinker!
-With Wayne as my Elmer, I obtained my Novice ticket in 1976.
+With Wayne as my Elmer, I obtained my Novice ticket .
 I still appreciate his help and encouragement.

 What an exciting time to be a Novice!
 To me there was nothing like sitting up late at night, working the 80 meter Novice band.
 After gritting your teeth through the static crashes, you are rewarded by the rush of W6 and W7 calls from the west coast!
 I upgraded to a General class ticket in 1978.
 Even though this allowed me voice privileges, CW was, and still is, my favorite way of communicating.